 This seminar expands professional preparation for the advanced practice in doctoral practicum training.
 The focus is given to development of case conceptualization, integration of depth and non-depth strategies across clinical settings, and application of ethical knowledge to working with complex cases.
 Professional values, attitudes and behaviors as well as relational skills are emphasized.
+Ethical and legal considerations and practice are discussed.
 Pass/No Pass

 In this module, each student will have a face-to-face evaluation by Clinical Psychology Faculty to assess academic, clinical, and research progress as well as professional values, attitudes and behaviors in order to advance to the second year of the clinical program and to a Supervision Practicum.
 Pass/No Pass

 Assessment Practicum Seminar ICY 759, 1 unit